PRX/dovetail-marketing-site/_posts/2022-12-02-dovetail-glossary.md

 **Creative:** Refers to the audio file (MP3, WAV, FLAC) or VAST url containing the ad content.

+**VAST:** An acronym that stands for Video Ad Serving Template.
+VAST is a way for multiple ad servers to communicate and serve ads, replacing individual ad audio files for a campaign with a VAST URL.

 **Forecast:** The daily forecasted Downloads we expect a podcast to receive in the future.
 May also be broken out by Episode, Country, State, Keywords, etc.

 **Inventory:** The daily number of Impressions available for ad Zones to be sold into in the future.
 (Equal to the Forecast multiplied by the ad Placements - original segment Zones do not get Inventory).